dimitrij-jovanovski/StockData/Assignment1/README.md

     • This filter will programmatically gather the codes for each issuer listed, without manual intervention, ensuring that all valid issuers are captured.

-  (b) Filter 2: Check the last date of available data
+  # Filter 2: Check the last date of available data
     • For each issuer code retrieved in the first filter, check your database (or structured file) to see up to which date data has already been fetched for that issuer.
     • If there is no existing data, fetch data for at least the last 10 years.
     • If data exists, identify the last recorded date and pass this information to the next filter.

-  (c) Filter 3: Fill in missing data
+  # Filter 3: Fill in missing data
     • For each issuer, use the code and the last available date (from the second filter) to retrieve any missing data up to the present date.
     • Ensure all new data is properly added or combined with existing data to the